Dialogs Re-enacted Across Languages: Data collection procedure

-The script will print warnings for problem conversations and fragments.
-Problem conversations and fragments will be skipped and excluded from the release.
+The script will print warnings for problematic conversations and fragments.
+These are skipped and not included in \texttt{release/} unless the problems are fixed and the script re-run.
 Each warning will hint at a possible fix (Table~\ref{table:script-warnings}).